 One Vietnam employment compliance law is that you must have a written employment contract for every employee you hire.
 This contract should spell out compensation, benefits, and termination requirements in the local language.
 You should also include the salary and any other compensation amounts in Vietnam dong instead of a foreign currency.

 The Vietnamese employees you hire should work a maximum of eight hours per day and six days per week.
 You are legally required to give employees one full day off per week, typically Sundays.
+Overtime is permitted, but total working time should not exceed 12 hours in a day or 200 hours in a year, with some exceptions for specific industries and sectors.

 Onboarding Employees in This Country